|

 opportunity to collect blood and/or tissue samples for genetic and/or

-Integrating animal movement data with such data generates more comprehensive
+Integrating such research generates more comprehensive

-and cost-effective results than pursuing these
+and cost-effective results than pursuing questions independently.

 welfare is a serious and occasionally contentious issue.